Native Lazy Loading for Images and Iframes

 ></iframe>

-Pairing native lazy loading with strategic priority hints ensures above-the-fold assets bypass deferral queues.
-Critical hero media should explicitly override the default behavior.
+Critical hero media should explicitly override the default behavior with loading="eager" and fetchpriority="high".
 Implementation details are covered in Using fetchpriority to Optimize Critical Media.

 Fallback Strategies & Edge Cases

-// Progressive enhancement fallback for legacy environments (< Safari 15.4)
+// Progressive enhancement fallback for Safari <15.4 and other legacy browsers

 if (!('loading' in HTMLImageElement.prototype)) {